Raoni Metuktire: Opposition to Belo Monte Dam

-I didn't cry because of the authorization of the construction of the Belo Monte dam and the beginning of the construction (…).
-President Dilma will cry but I will not.
-I want to know who gave this picture and spread this false information (…).
+I didn't cry because of the authorisation of the construction of the Belo Monte dam and the beginning of the construction [...]
+President Dilma will cry, but I will not.
+I want to know who gave this picture and spread this false information [...]
 President Dilma will have to kill me in front of the Planalto Palace (Palácio do Planalto).
 Then you will be able to build the Belo Monte dam.

-According to Amazon Watch his crying had nothing to do with the dam or any news related to it; it is a custom among the Kayapo to cry when they greet an old acquaintance or relative that they have not seen for a long time, as was happening when this photo was taken.
+According to Amazon Watch, his crying had nothing to do with the dam or any news related to it; it is a custom among the Kayapo to cry when they greet an old acquaintance or relative that they have not seen for a long time, as was happening when this photo was taken.

-In September 2011, Chief Raoni went to the United Nations Human Right Council in Geneva and participated to Rio+20 in June 2012.
+In September 2011, Chief Raoni went to the United Nations Human Rights Council in Geneva and participated in Rio+20 in June 2012.
 Raoni is not disheartened.
 He recently received the support of famous people such as James Cameron, Sigourney Weaver, Arnold Schwarzenegger, Vincent Cassel, Marion Cotillard, Edgar Morin, Jan Kounen, Nicolas Hulot, Danielle Mitterrand, Mino Cinelu and launched an international petition in 7 languages against the proposed Belo Monte dam project on his official website.

-However, the President Dilma Rousseff did not hear Chief Raoni appeal and made her decision with little apparent regard for dealing comprehensively with its anticipated severe economic, ecological and social impacts, and with minimal consultation of the indigenous populations.
+However, President Dilma Rousseff did not hear Chief Raoni's appeal and made her decision with little apparent regard for dealing comprehensively with the anticipated severe economic, ecological and social impacts, and with minimal consultation of the indigenous populations.
 In fact, the building of the dam was later suggested as a part of a huge corruption scheme in the President Rousseff government and Chief Raoni considered the biggest symbol of opposition to the Belo Monte dam.